Last Best Hope

 Description

-To point a more hopeful way forward, Packer looks for a common American identity and finds it in the passion for equality—the “hidden code”—that Americans of diverse persuasions have held for centuries.
-Today, we are challenged again to fight for equality and renew what Alexis de Tocqueville called the art of self-government.
+In lively and biting prose, Packer shows that none of these narratives can sustain a democracy.
+To point a more hopeful way forward, he looks for a common American identity and finds it in the passion for equality—the “hidden code”—that Americans of diverse persuasions have held for centuries.
+Today, we are challenged again to fight for equality and renew what Alexis de Tocqueville called “the art” of self-government.
 In its strong voice and trenchant analysis, Last Best Hope is an essential contribution to the literature of national renewal.

 Advance Praise